loopbackio/loopback-next/docs/site/index.md

 will be in separate repositories.
 '%}

+{% include important.html content="Certain features from LoopBack 3 may still be a work in progress or are not planned to be migrated to LoopBack 4.
+See [Understanding the differences](understanding-the-differences.md)." %}

 LoopBack is a highly extensible, open-source Node.js and TypeScript framework based on Express that enables you to quickly create APIs and microservices composed from backend systems such as databases and SOAP or REST services.